IamUSER/Flipper-Fusion/ReadMe.md

 ```

-**NOTE: If you are coming from a different FW and encounter application errors, it is recommended to delete / clear your "apps" folder on the SD card prior to updating.
-This folder houses all the .fap files, which do not update to the correct API versions by default.
+**NOTE: If you are coming from a different/older Firmware and encounter application errors, it is recommended to overwrite the "apps" folder on the SD card after updating by unpacking the "apps" folder from the resources.tar.
+This folder houses all the .fap files, which may not update to the correct API versions by default.
 This does `NOT` remove any of your saved files!
-Delete the folder and reflash if necessary!**
+If you have custom apps installed you should know what you're doing.**
 <br><br>
 If you dont like the default asthetic, ClaraCrazy added a OEM mode (Now PRO Mode) to the Firmware.
 From the main menu, hit `Arrow UP` and select PRO Mode and now all assets will be stock.
 <br><br>